cwestwater/cwestwater.github.io/_posts/2017-10-08-Terraform-Part-2.md

 # Terraform Plan

 We can now check your code is correct by running Terraform Plan.
 [Terraform Plan](https://www.terraform.io/docs/commands/plan.html) shows what will happen if you apply the code without actually doing it.
 I think of this like the -Whatif switch in PowerShell.
-Open a command prompt and change directory to `C:\Terrform`  and runthe plan for the code above you get:
+Open a command prompt and change directory to `C:\Terrform` and run the plan for the code above you get:

 ~~~
 C:\Terraform>terraform plan